atom/github/docs/rfcs/XXX-pull-request-review.md

 * _Enable integration with Teletype for smoother jumping to a synchronous review_

 ### Questions I expect to resolve throughout the implementation process

+When there are working directory changes or local commits on the PR branch, how do we clearly indicate them within the diff view?
+Do we need to make them visually distinct from the PR changes?
+Things might get confusing for the user when the diff in the editor gets out of sync with the diff on dotcom.
+For example: a pull request author reads a comment pointing out a typo in an added line.
+The author edits text within the multi-file diff which modifies the working directory.
+Should this line now be styled differently to indicate that it has deviated from the original diff?

 Review comment positioning within live TextEditors will be a tricky problem to address satisfactorily.
 What are the edge cases we need to handle there?